eing/eing.github.io/_posts/2016-07-06-DetectingDrifts.markdown

 ```

 <h3>Create list of useful properties to configure listener during runtime</h3>
-Drift detector has to be used by every scrum team in the company, so it should be flexible enough to support all scrum teams without any code modification.
+Drift detector has to be used widely across different organizations, so it should be flexible enough to support all scrum teams without any code modification.
 By using Java system properties (by specifying with -D in JVM command line), each scrum team can customize these optional parameters according to their needs.

 ```
     // Property to configure log filename